 Apparently, the values of modern Western civilization are assumed to be of superior moral worth.
 Despite this obvious cultural intolerance, de Benoist also discusses common problem cases like female genital mutilation and stoning; you can read up on them if you get his book.

 Comment: While we could justify human rights imperialism by invoking the objective moral value of maximizing universal well-being, we must take into account that an external imposition of moral principles decreases people’s felt sense of freedom and thus their well-being.
-In my opinion, an intercultural dialog that motivates an internal critique of inhumane practices is the best solution to avoid both moral relativism and moral imperialism—it replaces hostile judgment by educating feedback.
+In my opinion, an intercultural dialog that motivates an internal critique of inhumane practices is the best solution to avoid both moral relativism and moral imperialism—it replaces hostile judgment with educating feedback.

 4. Human rights are asocial

 In holistic cultures, men are granted rights by virtue of the reality of their social embeddedness, not by virtue of the idealism of abstract ideas.
 What does it say about a people if it devalues trust, loyalty, duty, honor, and responsibility in favor of thirty articles to which most countries only pay lip service?
+Comment: One could similarly question what it says about a people if it establishes a legal system, yet every complex society has one.

 While all peoples share the same desire for freedom and happiness, some may have different ways of responding to that desire than others.
 Is this inherently evil or do cultures have the right to be different?
 Do they have, for example, the right to value their cultural identity over individual freedoms?